 Animal Care Assistant

 Volunteers working in animal care help fulfill the mission by providing animals with clean, comfortable housing that leads to healthier happier and ultimately more adoptable animals.
-This is an advanced volunteer role open only to volunteers who have completed at least 36 hours of service.
+This volunteer role is only available at the Golden Valley location.

 Volunteers provide dogs waiting for adoption with needed exercise and socialization.
 Volunteers walk dogs in designated areas on AHS property only.
 Check for current availability.